ranjanikrishnan/Cardinality-Kafka/README.md

 5. Count distinct elements in a stream

-- For counting distinct items in a kafka stream, [Faust](https://faust.readthedocs.io/en/latest/) has been used, which is a stream processing library
+- For counting distinct items in a kafka stream, we have used [Faust](https://faust.readthedocs.io/en/latest/), which is a stream processing library
 - Run the following:
     - In a terminal window, start the faust worker
         ```